eremite22/lyric-shuffler/README.md

 lyric-shuffler
 ==============

-A simple html brainstorming tool for lyricists, poets or anyone having one of those creative ruts we all get into.
+A simple html word shuffling tool for lyricists, poets ad designers, or anyone in the brainstorming phase of a creative project.
+It shuffles and sorts input text into specified numbers of word per line, and lines per verse, or stanza.

 This has been kept as simple as possible, so that it is portable and easy to run.
-Everything is in one file, lyric_shuffler.html.
+Everything is contained in one file, lyric_shuffler.html.

 Below are the steps to using this tool: